Alvaro-Sanchez-Palacio/git_notes/README.md

 # git_notes
-Compendium of basic git commands
+Compendium of basic git commands.

+See more in the official documentation of GIT : https://git-scm.com/docs

 ## Global configurations ##